WebAssembly/spec/document/core/appendix/properties.rst

 In order to state and prove soundness precisely, the typing rules must be extended to the *dynamic* components of the abstract :ref:`runtime <syntax-runtime>`, that is, the :ref:`store <syntax-store>`, :ref:`configurations <syntax-config>`, and :ref:`administrative instructions <syntax-instr-admin>`. [#cite-pldi2017]_

-.. index:: value, value type, result, result type, trap
+.. index:: value, value type, result, result type, trap, exception, throw
 .. _valid-result:

 Results